 It cannot detect cerebral palsy, autism and learning problems.

 It’s also important to know that some problems may develop later in your pregnancy and so won’t be seen on the anomaly scan, for example a diaphragmatic hernia.

-We check the development of the following organs or movements on the anatomy scan: head, brain, face, spine, arms, hands, fingers, heart, lungs, bowels, kidneys, bladder, legs, feet, the fluid around the baby, the umbilical cord and position of the placenta.
+During the scan, we check the development of the following organs or movements: head, brain, face, spine, arms, hands, fingers, heart, lungs, bowels, kidneys, bladder, legs, feet, the fluid around the baby, the umbilical cord and position of the placenta.

 The ability to check your baby’s development can be affected by factors such as the body weight of the mother or how your baby is lying in the womb.
 Sometimes, it is not possible to see full views of a certain part of the baby’s body and if this happens, we’ll invite you back for a repeat scan.
 This happens in about 10% of cases so please don’t be worried if this happens to you.
 You’ll only be charged once no matter how many times we need to bring you back.

 After your scan, you will receive a text link to our Tricefy Baby Scan Photo Service so that you can download and share your images.

 All of our growth scans are undertaken by fully qualified, regulated and insured sonographers who are all also senior sonographers within the NHS.